dannysu/hakyll-blog/posts/2015-12-11-best-ios-email-apps-for-privacy.markdown

 its privacy protection I had to ditch it.
 While it passes the privacy test when viewing an email, as soon as you try to compose an email it's game over.
 Although I might be able to forgive the meta refresh leak, its inability to show images on demand after blocking it by default is really annoying.
+Also, its HTML email cleaning code isn't as nice as FastMail's resulting in hard to read emails after enabling the protection.

 [![][17]][17]